moleculerjs/kubernetes-demo/README.md

 [For testing & prototyping install a Kubernetes cluster locally with Minikube.](INSTALL.md)

 # Monolith mode
-In this case all services executes in one Pod without transporter.
+In this case all services execute in one Pod without transporter.

 ```bash
 kubectl apply -f monolith.yaml